1976 Conference of Communist and Workers Parties of Europe: Debates and document

 The Soviet party leader Leonid Brezhnev adopted a more conciliatory tone than his orthodox colleagues.
-He urged the conference to reaffirmation its commitment to proletarian internationalism, but without references to dual responsibility and mutual assistance (which had been cornerstones of Soviet discourse on the subject).
+He urged the conference to reaffirm its commitment to proletarian internationalism, but without references to dual responsibility and mutual assistance (which had been cornerstones of Soviet discourse on the subject).
 Edward Gierek of Poland and János Kádár of Hungary also placed themselves within the orthodox camp in their speeches to the conference, but kept a lower profile and expressed certain individual nuances.

 Apart from the main antagonists at the Berlin meeting, there was also a grouping of parties that were reluctant to choose either the Eurocommunist or the orthodox side.
 This grouping included the Cypriot, Belgian, Dutch, Irish and Swiss delegates.

 The final document of the conference was titled "For Peace, Security, Cooperation and Social Progress in Europe".
 The document contained several novelties compared to previous practices in the world communist movement.
 One of the most prominent features of the document was the recognition of the principle of "equality and independence of all communist parties and their right to decide their own policies without external interference".
 The Soviet party had thus, at least in theory, conceded to the Eurocommunist demands for the principle of non-interference in the affairs of other parties.
 The document carried no mention of Marxism-Leninism, instead there was a reference to the 'great ideas' of Karl Marx, Friedrich Engels and V. I. Lenin.
 References to 'proletarian internationalism' were substituted with the term 'international solidarity'.
 Moreover, the document stated that fraternal criticism between communist parties would not constitute anti-communism (implying that criticism of Soviet policies would not be considered as 'anti-Sovietism', as the official Soviet discourse had argued).
 The document was not approved through signature or a vote, it was simply issued, a fact later criticized by the Yugoslavs.

 The conference also endorsed the Helsinki process and international human rights covenants.

 Unlike the declaration of the 1969 meeting, the Berlin conference document did not contain any condemnation of China.
 The Soviets had pushed for a condemnation of China ahead of the conference, but the Yugoslavs, the French and the Italians resisted these moves.

 At the Berlin conference, the French Communist Party rejected the possibility of holding future conferences on the same lines.